 Being the sightseeing hub that it is, Copenhagen boasts a ton of easy-to-use and economic transport options!

-Tickets for the bus, train and Metro line are very easy to purchase from any ticket machines or 7-Eleven kiosks at the transport stations.
-A Copenhagen Card can come in handy, as it offers unlimited transportation in as well as free admission to a ton of locations.
-Alternatively, take a look at the City Pass, which gives you access to buses, trains, the Metro and even harbor buses in Copenhagen!
+Tickets for the bus, train and Metro line are very easy to purchase from any ticket machine or 7-Eleven kiosks at the transport stations.
+A Copenhagen Card can come in handy, as it offers unlimited transportation as well as free admission to a ton of locations.
+Alternatively, take a look at the City Pass, which gives you access to buses, trains, the Metro and even harbour buses in Copenhagen!